mcelrath/braidcoin/braidpool_spec.md

 the ultimate payout for that share, had it become a bitcoin block, would have paid all members of the pool in such a way that all other hashers are paid.

-Consider a braidpool "share" that looks like:
+A braidpool "share" is a data structure containing:

     Version | Previous Block Hash | Merkle Root | Timestamp | Difficulty Target | Nonce
     Coinbase Transaction | Merkle Sibling | Merkle Sibling | ...